gsarti/ik-nlp-tutorials/README.md

 pip install -r requirements.txt
 ```

 Make sure the virtual environment is activated before running Jupyter.
 If you are using Colab, simply run the cell at the beginning of each notebook to install the required packages.
 Refer to [Using a Python Virtual Environment](https://huggingface.co/course/chapter0/1#using-a-python-virtual-environment) for more details on how to create and activate a virtual environment.
+Alternatively, you can use [Poetry](https://python-poetry.org/docs/) to manage the dependencies.

 For any troubleshooting, please consult the [FAQ](FAQ.md) before asking for help.
 You are encouraged to contribute to it by adding your solutions!